 Title and statement of responsibility area

-Building permit application architectural drawings
+Building permit and design architectural drawings

 General material designation